-When we first learn that we’ve been the target of an emotional predator, such as a Narcissist or Sociopath, we spend a lot of time reading and educating ourselves about the manipulative dynamics of disordered personalities.
-This is helpful because it helps us to understand why our abuser did and said the things they did, as well as realize that nothing they said about us was really true.
+When we first learn we’ve been the target of an emotional manipulator, such as a Narcissist, we spend a lot of time reading and educating ourselves about the manipulative dynamics of disordered personalities.
+This is helpful because it helps us to understand why our abuser did and said the things they did, as well as to realize that nothing they said about us was really true.

 However, as much as I encourage the need for educating oneself by reading about NPD and other personality disorders, there comes a time when such research should cease and, instead, turn one’s attention to recovery methods that are mandatory to enhance and enable the healing process.